REICG Debt Model

 REI Capital Lending (REICL) has devised a new way to “corporatize” and replace traditional Mortgage Debt for its U.S. Commercial Real Estate Fund.

 This new Debt Model is based on the combination of a “Corporate Bond” and a structured “Real Estate Credit Facility”, made possible by the “Portfolio Debt Exception” recorded on the blockchain as a “Security Token Offering” (STO)

 Watch our 3 min Debt Video

-With this Debt STO, REICL can deliver a 5.5% coupon rate with a pay rate of 4.00% interest providing income to global investors, paid quarterly in $U.S. Dollars (or their local currency of choice) and non-U.S. investors will be exempt from the 30% U.S. withholding tax requirements.
+With this Debt STO, REICL can deliver a 5.5% coupon rate with a pay rate of 4.00% interest and a total yield of 6.4% providing income to global investors, paid quarterly in $U.S. Dollars (or their local currency of choice) and non-U.S. investors will be exempt from the 30% U.S. withholding tax requirements.

 What is a Corporate Bond?

 The SEC defines a corporate bond as “A debt obligation.
 Investors who buy corporate bonds are lending money to the company issuing the bond.
 In return, the company makes a legal commitment to pay interest on the principal and, in most cases, to return the principal when the bond comes due, or matures.”
 Like all investments, bonds carry risks.
 One key risk to a bondholder is that the company may fail to make timely payments of interest or principal, the “Default Risk”.

 If a company defaults on its bonds and goes bankrupt, bondholders will have a claim on the company’s [real estate] assets and cash flows.
 The bond’s terms determine the bond-holder’s place in line, or the priority of the claim.
 Priority will be based on whether the bond is, for example, a secured bond, a senior unsecured bond or a junior unsecured (or subordinated) bond.